rudolfgrauberger/sonar-cxx-wiki/Supported-compiler-specific-extensions.md

 ###Preprocessor

-**With GCC'S it is allowed to leave the variable argument out entirely**
+**With GCC's it is allowed to leave the variable argument out entirely**

 Example:
 ```C++